Santorini, But Make It Zen: Andronis Concept Wellness Resort Review

 THE FINAL WORD

 It’s easy to forget you’re in one of Greece’s most popular hotspots from the peace and quiet of Andronis Concept’s suites and villas.
 Only the whipping Santorini winds can break the sense of calm that permeates throughout.
-No matter, the best views on the island from your private roof terrace will be the only thing blowing you away.
+No matter, the best views on the island from your private roof terrace will be what really blows you away.

 Rooms from £455 per night including breakfast | Pick from 28 luxury heated pool suites and villas across seven types of rooms, the Cosy Suite, the Wet Allure Suite, Finesse Suite, Fabulous Suite, 2 Bedroom Suite, 3 Bedroom Suite and 4 Bedroom Suite | andronis.com